 When we say wedding planner, this also goes for “Day of Coordinators” hired by the client.
 Although some of the before mentioned services such as selecting the venue may not be included in the package.

 Venues are known to have a high turnover rate among the coordinator/sales positions.
-The person that you book your wedding with may or may not still be there when it comes time for your wedding a year later.
+The person that you book your wedding with may no longer be working on the day of your wedding a year later.
 Your wedding planner is hired by YOU, hand selected by YOU, and you know on the wedding day, that is who will be there for you.

 This is not meant to down play the importance of a venue coordinator.
 They are a valuable asset in helping with your wedding day and I thoroughly enjoy working & collaborating with them.
 The post is just to highlight what the differences are to avoid frustration and disappointment!
 Take time to consider your needs and concerns and weigh your options accordingly.

-If booking a day of coordinator after you have selected your venue, check with you venue to see what companies they enjoy working with that way you know both will enjoy working together and will really provide complimentary services to you on your wedding day ensuring all aspects are well looked after.
+If you have already booked your venue and are ready to book a planner, check with your venue to see what companies they enjoy working with.
+This avenue will ensure that both wedding planner & coordinator enjoy working together.
+This will really provide complimentary services to you on your wedding day ensuring all aspects are well looked after.